 What it’s good for: People looking to learn coding alongside design

-If you are looking to take the next step towards a career in product design, these tools can help you get the necessary background you need to succeed.
+If you are looking to take the next step towards a career in product design, these product design courses can help you get the necessary background you need to succeed.

-If you are already ready to find a great job in product design, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+Or, if you are already ready to become a UX designer, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with our industry and career mentors to get help with your product design job search, join Pathrise.